Social Security Benefits

 MENU

-I have a disability, am I eligible to apply for Social Security disability benefits?
+I have a disability, am I eligible for Social Security Disability Insurance (SSDI) benefits or Supplemental Security Income (SSI) benefits?

 The Social Security Administration (SSA) encourages people to apply directly online or to make an appointment to file by phone as soon as the person becomes disabled.